adamtrilling/blog-posts/simple_bdd/part2.md

   </div>
 ```

-You probably know why this is going to fail:  We haven't defined the approprite route.
+You probably know why this is going to fail:  We haven't defined the appropriate route.
 Let's do that:

 ```ruby
   resources :items do